-Why Cross-Border E-Commerce Needs IP Architecture Design
+Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

-Single Store Operations: IP Architecture Fundamentals
+Single Store Operations: IP Infrastructure Fundamentals

 Minimum IP Architecture for a Single Store:

-``` [One Dedicated Residential IP] → [Anti-detect Browser / Fixed Device] → [One E-commerce Account] ```
+``` [One Dedicated Residential IP] → [Dedicated Browser Environment / Fixed Device] → [One E-commerce Account] ```

 Core Configuration Requirements: